What are ants?

 How do I get rid of ants?

-If your infestation is bad enough, it’s best to call in the professionals from RAM Wildlife & Pest Management.
+If your infestation is bad enough, it’s best to call in the professionals from RAM Pest Control.
 We’ve been dealing with ants in and around the Aspen, Vail & Roaring Fork Valley Colorado area for years and know exactly what we’re looking for.
-Our licensed technicians will identify the ants you’re dealing with and apply our residential or commercial pest control solutions to dispatch them permanently.
+Our licensed technicians will identify the ants you’re dealing with and apply our residential pest control or commercial pest control solutions to dispatch them permanently.

 How can I prevent ants in the future?